svanderburg/pndp/README.md

 PNDPBuild::callNixBuild($expr, array());
 ```

+In the code fragment above, we open the composition class file, named:
+`Pkgs.php` and we evaluate the `hello()` method to generate the Nix expression.
-In the code fragment above we call the `callNixBuild` function, in which we
+Finally, we call the `callNixBuild` function, in which we evaluate the generated
-evaluate the hello package that gets built by Nix.
-When the build succeeds,
+expression by the Nix package manager.
+When the build succeeds, the resulting
-the store path is printed on the standard output.
+Nix store path is printed on the standard output.

 Building packages through a command-line utility
 ------------------------------------------------